cutlets14/guides/understanding_pki_adams_lloyd.md

 - Drawback with this approach is that the KDC becomes a single point of failure, must have 100% uptime, and may become a bottleneck for communication

 #### Public key aka asymmetric cryptography (ASC)
+- Two researchers - Diffie and Hellman - introduced the idea of ciphers which were asymmetric in which the key for encryption and the key for decryption are related but conspicuously different.
+- The keys in the key pair (public and private key) are different, but they are also related.
+  - One (public) is used for encryption of plaintext whereas the other (private) is used decryption of ciphertext.
+- The relationship between the keys in the key pair is mathematical in nature and may rely on information known only to the creator of the key pair.
+  - Security in this technology is such that it is computationally infeasible for anyone other than the key pair creator to derive the private key from knowledge of the public key.
+    - Theoretically, this doesn't mean that derivation of the private key is impossible.
+However, the amount of time, memory, or computing power necessary to do so in practice must be prohibitively high.
+- Many of the drawbacks of SC can now be addressed:
+  - Security between strangers - the public key can be shared widely amongst strangers given the difficulty of computing the private key even if all other details of the cipher are known.
+Thus, even if two parties are unknown to each other, one can look up the public key of the other and protect data from the other.
+    - The caveat here is that the retrieving party must be confident that the public key belongs to the other one.
+There are two methods to achieving this confidence:
+      - The retrieving party trusts the repository from which the public key has been retrieved.
+      - The retrieving party finds a way to trust the repository, usually via a public-key certificate.
+This means that the information provided by the repository must be independently verifiable.
+  - Digital signature -
+- Encryption of data in ASC
+  - Computations used for data encryption via ASC are too slow and thus impractical for many environments.
+Instead, the preferred route is a two-step process:
+    - The data is encrypted using a randomly-generated symmetric key
+    - The symmetric key is then encrypted using the public key
+  - The steps required to decrypt are two-fold as well: one to decrypt the symmetric key using the private key and the other to decrypt the ciphertext using the decrypted symmetric key